Volume 2 Number 4

 context.

-Key-words: activity
+activity coefficient;

-coefficient; dimensional analysis; equilibrium coefficient; pH
+dimensional analysis; equilibrium coefficient; pH

 Pages 91-100.